 - Apache Flink provides single run-time for the streaming as well as batch processing, so one common run-time is utilized for data streaming application and batch processing application.
 Flink is a stream processing system that is able to process row after row in real time.

 Hadoop is not so efficient for iterative processing, as Hadoop does not support cyclic data flow(i.e. a chain of stages in which each output of the previous stage is the input to the next stage).

-Apache Spark can be used to overcome this issue, as it accesses data from RAM instead of disk, which dramatically improves the performance of iterative algorithms that access the same dataset repeatedly.
+Apache Spark can be used to overcome this type of Limitations of Hadoop, as it accesses data from RAM instead of disk, which dramatically improves the performance of iterative algorithms that access the same dataset repeatedly.
 Spark iterates its data in batches.
 For iterative processing in Spark, each iteration has to be scheduled and executed separately.

 In Hadoop, MapReduce framework is comparatively slower, since it is designed to support different format, structure and huge volume of data.
 In MapReduce, Map takes a set of data and converts it into another set of data, where individual element are broken down into key value pair and Reduce takes the output from the map as input and process further and MapReduce requires a lot of time to perform these tasks thereby increasing latency.

-Spark is used to reduce this issue, Apache spark is yet another batch system but it is relatively faster since it caches much of the input data on memory by RDD(Resilient Distributed Dataset) and keeps intermediate data in memory itself.
+Spark is used to reduce this limitation of Hadoop, Apache spark is yet another batch system but it is relatively faster since it caches much of the input data on memory by RDD(Resilient Distributed Dataset) and keeps intermediate data in memory itself.
 Flink’s data streaming achieves low latency and high throughput.

 Refer this guide to learn how to create RDD in Apache Spark.